 1846 - Sam Brannan and the Ship Brooklyn, transporting over 200 Saints from New York to California, arrives at Honolulu, Sandwich Islands—current day Hawaii.

 1847 - The Pioneer Vanguard Company traveled twenty miles on this day even though it was a Sunday.
 This was necessary because as a wagon company from Missouri did not want the pioneers camping near them and using the good grass for their animals.
 So they traveled far enough ahead to have a free choice of the best feed and camping places.

 1869 - The first stake in Idaho is organized in Paris.

 1982 - The Mormon Tabernacle Choir sings in Royal Albert Hall in London, England.

 1987 - In a letter to priesthood leaders, the First Presidency defines the organizational structure of ward Young Women presidencies and requests consistent midweek activities for Young Women.

 2011 - The Mormon Tabernacle Choir and Orchestra at Temple Square leave Salt Lake City for an eight day tour of the eastern United States and Canada.
-The choir and orchestra tour begins in Norfolk, Virginia, and continues on to Washington, D.C., Philadelphia, Pennsylvania, and the Chautauqua Music Festival in upstate New Your; then wraps up in Toronto, Canada.
+The choir and orchestra tour begins in Norfolk, Virginia, and continues on to Washington, D.C.; Philadelphia, Pennsylvania; and the Chautauqua Music Festival in upstate New York; then wraps up in Toronto, Canada.